AhmedEhab5750/Nofuzz/README.md

 utils.
 Useful when you need a fast sanity check on a host without pulling in a heavier tool like ffuf or gobuster.

-# Nofuzz

-A minimal, dependency-light directory/file brute forcer built on `curl` and `xargs`.
-No Go, no Python, no third-party libraries - just bash and core utils.
-Useful when you need a fast sanity check on a host without pulling in a heavier tool like ffuf or gobuster.

 ## Why Nofuzz

 Built after running into cases where popular fuzzing tools gave zero output